“Customers are no longer buying products and services– they are buying experiences delivered via the products and services.” – Gregory Yankelovich

-Unlike growth which can be ‘hacked’, customer lifetime value cannot be manipulated by providing incentives, since it’s based on repeated purchases, and not on a single first purchase.
+Unlike growth that can be ‘hacked’, customer lifetime value cannot be manipulated via incentives, since it’s based on repeated purchases, and not on a single first purchase.
 It can only be built by delivering what customers want on a consistent basis.

 7. Improve Profit Margins